webpapaya/fhs-slides/master_2_functional_programming_in_js.md

 ```

 ----

-## Requirements:
+## Requirements

 - A user needs to have a first and last name
 - A user needs to have exactly one contact
   - a contact is either:
     - address (contains street/zip code/country)
     - phone (contains phone)
     - email (contains email)
   - a contact can be verified

 ----

 ## Classify the type

 ```ts